nautiyalanuj/Interview-Perparation/DB/Redis.md

     - It is a pessimistic locking
     - Redis also supports optimistic concurrency control: WATCH a key, run your transaction with MULTI/EXEC, and the transaction aborts if the watched key changed in the meantime.

+- Redis for Leaderboards
+  - Redis' sorted sets maintain ordered data that can be queried in log time, making them a natural fit for leaderboard applications.
+The high write throughput and low read latency make this especially useful for scaled applications where something like a SQL DB will start to struggle.
+- Redis for Rate Limiting
+- Redis for Proximity Search
 - As pub-sub
   - Socket.io uses same for maintaining groups.